NicholasBHubbard/Yabsm/README.md

 * How do I use it?
   You can tweak your configuration to your liking by editing the =/etc/yabsmrc= file.
 After you are done simply run =sudo yabsm update= and you are good to go.
 You may of course modify your settings whenever you want.

   Snapshots are named after the time they are taken in =yyyy_mm_dd= format.
   For example a snapshot taken at 15:30 on March 20th 2021 will be named =day=2021_03_20,time=15:30=.

   Please note that snapshots are read only.

+  Please also note that =/usr/local/sbin= must be on your path.

 * Installation
   #+BEGIN_SRC